-We ended up getting this mattress, this mattress pad, this crib sheet, and this one too, for the space.
+We ended up getting this mattress, this mattress pad, and crib sheets from Crate & Kids but no longer sold, for the space.
 It’s easy to forget all of the extras when buying your crib, so be sure to add these to your list.

 Changing Table Area Coming Along

 I would say that the changing table area is the furthest along.
 This dresser used to be in our bedroom, but we moved it here when we revamped our space.
 It works great in here and we’ve had it for years.
 It gives us lots of storage!
 It was originally from Crate and Barrel, but it’s no longer sold.